The root system is the key to a healthy tree. The soil that surrounds the roots directly affects their quality.

 Regarding soil pH, the Japanese maple is a tree that likes slightly acidic soil.
 This means that the optimal range is 5.5-7.0.

-Most soils on our planet are neutral, i.e. their pH is somewhere between 6.0-7.0.
-In this case, you don’t have to worry about anything as your maple will thrive in this type of soil.
+Most soils on our planet are neutral, i.e., their pH is between 6.0-7.0.
+In this case, you don’t have to worry about anything, as your maple will thrive in this soil type.

 Soil that is too acidic (pH<5.0) is also a problem because it blocks the plants from getting phosphorus.
 To remedy this, add peat or some garden sulfur to the soil before planting.